Overview

 What to Do at Oak Hammock Marsh?

-Explore this amazing diversity of wetland with are 30 kms of trails crisscrossing the marsh.
+Explore this amazing diversity of wetlands with 30 kms of trails crisscrossing the marsh.
 The trails are well-marked in varying colours and symbols.

 Map of the Wildlife Management Area